Mastering Search Intent for Effective Lead Generation in SEO

 The top-ranked content is most likely displayed for a particular reason.
 It certainly doesn’t hurt to look at what your content competitors are doing, even if we never advise replicating what competitors do.

-It is advised to concentrate on the metadata (what terms and phrases do your content rivals use? ), header structure (what points do they cover? ), and content formats (what formats are they using?) lastly, and most crucially, what hasn’t been spoken.
+It is advised to concentrate on the metadata (what terms and phrases do your content rivals use? ), header structure (what points do they cover? ), and content formats (what formats are they using?), lastly, and most crucially, what hasn’t been spoken.

 3. Content Format for Pertinent SERP Features